Fire Procedures Policy

 4.1.
 Servicing and Repairs

 Only authorised staff (Site staff) may carry out minor repairs eg break glass changes and must never exceed the scope of their training.
+For any repairs/faults beyond this, the specialist contractor must be contacted immediately.

 4.2.
 Prevention of false alarms of fire during routine testing